Sciri: Language

 The Sciri are believed to have been Germanic-speaking.
 In 1947, for example, Maenchen-Helfen argued that while Huns also often used Germanic names, all three known personal names of the leaders of the Sciri, the family of Odoacer, were Germanic, making the case stronger.
 However, it is commonly accepted by scholars since then that Odoacer's father was described in one classical source as a Hun, and that there are different ways of explaining his name.
 Some scholars thus propose that Odoacer's mother was his connection to the Sciri, while others feel that being called a Hun in one context did not make it impossible to be called something else in another, and that in any case it is likely that Odoacer had a "polyethnic" background.

 More specifically, the Sciri are believed to have spoken an East Germanic language like the Goths.

 Classification

 The Sciri are classified as a Germanic people by modern scholars.
 More specifically, they are frequently grouped together with the Goths, Vandals, Heruli, Rugii, Gepids and Burgundians as East Germanic peoples.

+Like the Goths, the Sciri were not classified as Germanic in ancient sources.
 In late Roman times, many East Germanic peoples, in addition to the non-Germanic Alans, were often referred to as "Gothic" peoples.
 On at least one occasion, Procopius included the Sciri in such a list, together with the Alans.
-The Sciri were not classified as Germanic in ancient sources.

 Reynolds and Lopez doubted that the Sciri were Germanic-language-speaking, and rather suggested that they might have been Balts or Sarmatians.
 These doubts were rejected by Maenchen-Helfen, who considered it certain that the Sciri were Germanic.